debog/hypar/doc/Examples.md

 By default, the code will write the trained DMD object(s) to files in a subdirectory (#DMDROMObject::m_dirname - default value is "DMD").
-If the subdirectory does not exist, the code \b may \b not report an error; the DMD objects will not be written!
+If the subdirectory does not exist, the code \b may \b not report an error (or give some HDF5 file-writing error); the DMD objects will not be written!
 If the subdirectory exists, several files will exist after the simulation is complete - they are in a format that is readable by libROM.